Your pet could be SAD (yes, really!)

 With a bit of extra light, connection, and comfort, your pet can feel more like themselves again.

-If they need deeper support, Animal Communication and Reiki can help ease their stress, bring clarity to what they’re feeling, and restore emotional balance.
+If they need deeper support, Animal Communication and Reiki can help ease their stress, bring clarity to their feelings, and restore emotional balance.

 Book an Animal Communication and Reiki session to help your pet chase the winter blues away.